-Check the Specifications section of this manual to determine correct carrier size, hydraulic flow and pressure requirements.
+Check the Specifications section (page 10) of this manual to determine correct carrier size, hydraulic flow and pressure requirements.

-If hydraulic pressure, hydraulic back-pressure, hydraulic flow or carrier weight class are exceeded, the tool warranty is void.
+If hydraulic pressure, hydraulic back-pressure, hydraulic flow or excavator weight class are exceeded, the tool warranty is void.

-EXISTING EQUIPMENT HYDRAULICS VS. APPLICATION ATTACHING KITS
+EXISTING EQUIPMENT HYDRAULICS

 Using existing equipment hydraulic auxiliary systems for operating hydraulic tools could cause problems for the hydraulic tool and the hydraulic system if not set up properly.
-Simply plugging into the hydraulic system without confirming pressure and flow to the hydraulic tool is not a good practice.
-Spare spool valves, dipper circuits, etc., are just a few examples of easily accessible hydraulic circuits which could prove to cause problems for hydraulic tool usage.
+Confirm the pressure and flow of the hydraulic system before connecting the MBF5.
+Spare spool valves, dipper circuits, etc., are just a few examples of easily accessible hydraulic circuits which could cause problems for hydraulic tool usage.